Key Takeaways

 Body image has a big impact on our mental and physical health and can play a role in the development of eating disorders.
 However, with a combination of lifestyle changes and professional support, it’s possible to build a healthier relationship with your body and food.

 If you or someone you love is navigating a negative body image or an eating disorder, it’s important to know that you’re not alone and support is available.
 At Rula, our therapist-matching platform can help you conveniently find a therapist who specializes in these conditions.
-After choosing a therapist that accepts your insurance, you can schedule your first appointment for as soon as this week.
+After choosing a therapist that accepts your insurance, you can schedule your first appointment for as soon as tomorrow.

 More From Rula